-Hands up: Who's ever applied a fake tan after a (boozy) night out, only to discover the next morning they've transformed into a tiger?
+Hands up: Who's ever applied a sunless tanner after a (boozy) night out, only to discover the next morning that they've transformed into a tiger?
 While you want to remove it immediately, grabbing the lemon juice and a flannel doesn't work as an emergency solution.
 (I've tried it—don't do it).
 So how do you remove the stuff without reaching for the wire wool and causing damage to your skin?
-I spoke to expert Jules Von Hep, global tanning director for Tan-Luxe, and the go-to tanner for many an A-lister when they want to look golden and sun-kissed.
+We spoke to expert Jules Von Hep, global tanning director for Tan-Luxe, and the go-to tanner for many an A-lister when they want to look golden and sun-kissed.

 Keep scrolling for your guide on how to remove sunless tanner.

 When It's All Over Your Body

 When It's on Your Hands, Ankles, Elbows, and Fingers

 There are so many tell-tale signs for a bad tan, but the biggest has to be when someone hasn't properly blended between the fingers, ankles, elbows, knuckles, and nails.
-To avoid this, Jules recommends ensuring you moisturize all those areas before applying and you can even apply lip balm on your nails to prevent staining.
+To avoid this, Von Hep recommends ensuring you moisturize all those areas before applying, and you can even apply lip balm on your nails to prevent staining.
 "Those places are like sponges," he says.

-However, we all slip up sometimes, so to rectify any self-tan mishaps on all those small places, Jules has a great homemade concoction that will lift the color—and it does actually require a squeeze of lemon juice.
+However, we all slip up sometimes, so to rectify any self-tan mishaps on all those small places, Von Hep has a great homemade concoction that will lift the color—and it does actually require a squeeze of lemon juice.
 Mix bicarbonate of soda (two teaspoons), body oil (a couple of drops), and lemon juice (half a squeezed lemon), and rub where you want to remove the tan.
 The bicarb will "bubble up and remove the color."

 When It's on Your Face